 In 1823, a gutsy and astute eighteen-year old from Swatow, China, arrived in Singapore to seek his fortune.
-He succeeded in his adopted country, and when he died 60 years later, he left a legacy that remains to this day.
+He succeeded in his adopted home, and when he died 60 years later, he left a legacy that remains to this day.

 This business and community leader was Seah Eu Chin.

-Several points stand out in his life.
+Several significant points stand out in his life.

 Seah Eu Chin was a talented businessman, establishing his own successful trading firm in 1830, at the age of 25 years old.